 4. Ensure Smooth Integration

 Before you go all-out, ensure that your referral program properly integrates with your marketing, eCommerce, and communication tools.
-If your ecommerce store has a dedicated mobile app, integrate your referral program so that customers will enjoy faster processing.
+If your ecommerce store has a dedicated mobile app, integrate your referral programs so that customers will enjoy faster processing.

 Test your referral program beforehand to ensure that it’s easy to use and that customers won’t experience any hurdles along the way.